Can You Bring Fish on A Plane? Alive and Dead Fish Rules

 • Although the bags are quite durable, you can protect them more by placing them inside a container, but ensure that some of the bag (at the top) is exposed to the air.
 Otherwise, oxygen won’t be able to pass through.

-• Ideally, you should only pack one fish in a bag, particularly if they are larger or prone to fight.
-You may put more in one bag if they are small and non-aggressive fish.
+• Ideally, you should only pack one fish in a bag, particularly if it is larger or prone to fight.
+However, you may put more in one bag if it is small and non-aggressive.

 • Do not feed the fish for 24 hours before transporting them, as this will mean they are less likely to soil the water as much, keeping it fresher for longer.